Hemu Kalani

-Hemu Kalani (هيمو ڪالاڻي, 23 March 1923 – 21 January 1943) was a revolutionary and freedom fighter during the Indian Independence Movement.
+Hemandas Kalani (هيمو ڪالاڻي, 23 March 1923 – 21 January 1943) was an Indian revolutionary and anti-colonial figure during the Indian independence movement.
 He was a leader of Swaraj Sena, a student organisation which was affiliated with All India Students Federation (AISF).
 He was one of the youngest revolutionaries to be martyred for the nation's freedom struggle, being executed by the British colonial authorities when he was only 19, two months before his 20th birthday.

 Early life

-Hemu Kalani was born in a Sindhi Jain family at Sukkur in Sind Division of Bombay Presidency in British India (now in Pakistan) on 23 March 1923.
+Hemu Kalani was born in a Sindhi family at Sukkur in Sind Division of Bombay Presidency in British India (now in Pakistan) on 23 March 1923.
 (His birthday coincides with the day Bhagat Singh, Sukhdev & Rajguru were hanged).
-He was born in a Jain family residing in Sindh and he was son of Pesumal Kalani and Jethi Bai.
+He was son of Pesumal Kalani and Jethi Bai.
 As a child and young man he campaigned with his friends for boycotts of foreign goods and tried to persuade people to use Swadeshi goods.
-He was drawn to revolutionary activities and started participating in acts of protests with the aim of driving out the British.
-He was involved in raids and in the burning of vehicles belonging to the British government.
+He was drawn to revolutionary activities and started participating in acts of protests with the aim of driving out the British from the Indian subcontinent.

 Freedom struggle

 Hemu Kalani joined Mahatma Gandhi's Quit India movement when it was started in 1942.
 Support for the movement in Sindh was such that the British colonial authorities had to send military detachments after him consisting of European battalions.
-Hemu Kalani found out that a train of these troops and their supplies would be passing through his local town on 23 October and decided to derail it by removing the fishplates from the railway track.
+Hemu Kalani found out that a train of these troops and their supplies would be passing through his local town at the midnight of 22 October and decided to derail it by removing the fishplates from the railway track.
 This despite the fact that neither he nor his colleagues had the necessary tools and so had to use a rope as a means to loosen the fixings.

 They were seen by the British before being able to complete the sabotage.
 Hemu was caught, imprisoned, and tortured by the Indian Imperial Police in an attempt to get him to reveal the names of his co-conspirators.
 He refused to divulge any information, was put on trial and sentenced to death.
 The people of Sindh petitioned the Viceroy for mercy but the condition of granting it was that the authorities must be told the identity of his co-conspirators.
 He again refused to pass on the information and he was hanged on 21 January 1943.

 It is said that Hemu Kalani was so happy upon being handed the death sentence that, contrary to usual, he gained a good deal of weight during the time between his sentencing and his execution.
 On the day of his execution, he appeared extremely overjoyed, and walked to the gallows with a copy of the Bhagavad Gita in his hands, smiling and humming the whole way.